mshemeel/java-learning/docs/spring-boot/spring-boot-starter.md

 ### Creating Custom Starters

-You can create custom starters for your organization to standardize dependency management and configurations.
+You can create custom starters for Muhammed Shemeel to standardize dependency management and configurations.

 #### Naming Convention
 Custom starters should follow the naming convention: